cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 Elliptic curves in Short-Weierstrass form are considered in {{IEEE1363}}.
 {{IEEE1363}} allows for both, curves of prime and non-prime order.
-However, for the procedures described in this section any suitable group MUST BE of prime order.
+However, for the procedures described in this section any suitable group MUST be of prime order.

 The specification for the group environment objects specified in this section closely follow the ECKAS-DH1 method from {{IEEE1363}}.
 I.e. we use the same methods and encodings and protocol sub steps as employed in the TLS